illumine/articles/Web-Business-Site-Construction-A-Z/Web-Business-Site-Construction-A-Z.md

 ### Take your first Backup

-Backup the first installation of WordPress and MySQL.
-Put them in your safe.
+Backup the first installation of WordPress and MySQL.  **Put the .tgz archives in your safe.**